nikhil121101/Mideum/Readme.md

 Blogging website with user authentication where user can create blog articles , follow other users , favourite articles etc

 ## Built and design
-Built in MVVM(Model view view model) architecture communicate with the backend api of[Real world](https://github.com/gothinkster/realworld) using retrofit library uses Android Jetpack libraries like navigation
+Built in MVVM(Model view view model) architecture\
+communicates with the backend api of [Real world](https://github.com/gothinkster/realworld) using retrofit library\
+uses Android Jetpack libraries like navigation
 Glide library for image processing